Quantum parameter estimation with uncertainty quantification from continuous measurement data using neural network ensembles: Machine Learning Experiments

 \subsubsection{Uncertainty quantification under data shift}

 An important property to examine for models which provide uncertainty estimates is how the predicted uncertainty changes when the model is provided out-of-distribution examples e.g. in the case of data shift \cite{lakshminarayanan2017simple}.
-Ideally we would want our model to have high predictive uncertainty when given input data from a distribution that is far from the training distribution i.e. we would expect the predicted Gaussian mixture to have greater variance $\sigma^2$.
+Ideally we would want our model to have higher predictive uncertainty when given input data from a distribution that is far from the training distribution i.e. we would expect the predicted Gaussian mixture to have greater variance $\sigma^2$.
 Fig. \ref{fig:ood_rabi} shows the average predicted uncertainty of the deep ensemble model when given sets of time delays from systems in which the Rabi frequency differs from the value used to generate the training data.
 We can see that as the Rabi frequency deviates further from $\Omega=1$ the predictive uncertainty of our model increases.
-The same trend can be observed in Fig. \ref{fig:ood_jitter} which shows the average predicted uncertainty for varying levels of time jitter noise.
-This can be useful as a way of detecting imperfections or miscalibration in the experiential setup used to generate the input time delay results.